nanomq/nanomq/docs/en_US/http-api.md

 ### result codes

-The response message body of the Nanomq Broker interface is in JSON format, which always contains the returned `code`.
+The response message body of the NanoMQ Broker interface is in JSON format, which always contains the returned `code`.

 The possible returned codes are as follows: